How to avoid retractions and publish ethically

-- Useful case studies, tips, and guidelines to prevent retractions
+- Useful case studies, practical tips, and guidelines to prevent retractions

-- Implications of misconduct, the dos and don’ts, and the guidelines
+- The implications of misconduct, the dos and don’ts, and basic guidelines

-- The significance of ethics in publication and the problems that lead to unethical behavior
+- The significance of ethics in publication and problems that lead to unethical behavior

 - Avoid ethical issues in your writing and reduce your chances of a rejection or a retraction

-- Unethical practices to be avoided or practiced through case studies and experiences from peers in the industry
+- Unethical practices to avoid, based on handpicked case studies and industry experiences

 What topics will you cover?